ynwd/fastrex/README.md

 }

 ```
-## Template & Render
+## Template
 You can render html by create HTML template at `template` folder.
 ```html
 <html>{{.Title}}{{.Name}}</html>
 ```
-Then you add them with `Template` function.
+Then you add them to app with `Template` function.

 And finally, call `Render` function from handler.
 ```go
 package main